teddyondieki/rightvendor/README.md

 <li>User Management</li>
 </ul>

-The database schema is contained in rightvendor_db.sql
+The database schema is contained in db/rightvendor_db.sql